LlessReal/Linux-Notes/eJPT notes.md

 ## Gather technical information from public sources
 ## Identify vulnerabilities in services
 ## Evaluate information and criticality or impact of vulnerabilities

-The Whois lookup utility can be used to identify the nameservers of a particular domain.

 ## Footprinting and Scanning
 watch network traffic